raspberrypi/debugprobe/README.md

 Another reason for this fork is that I wanted to play around with SWD, RTT etc pp, so the established development process was a little bit hindering.

-So there is unfortunately one more Picoprobe around.
+So there is unfortunately one more Picoprobe around, the YAPicoprobe.